skywalkerSam/starboy-blogs/_data/posts/Trying-The-Essence-of-Being-Human.md

 ---
-title: "Trying — The Essence of Being Human"
+title: "Trying — The Essence of Being Human..."
 excerpt: "Trying is the most human thing we can do..."
 coverImage: "https://images.unsplash.com/photo-1709125504322-34cad05baf58"
 date: "2025-09-12"